SreenathYeragudi/CyberSecurityProjects/Access Control Matrix/ReadMe.md

   The username cannot be an empty string.
 The password may be an empty string.

 #### Test program:
-  'auth AddUser myname mypassword'
+ python3 auth.py AddUser myname mypassword

   ---------------------------------
  ### Authenticate(“user”, “password”)
     Validate a user’s password by passing the username and password, both strings.

 #### Test program:

-  auth Authenticate myname mypassword
+  python3 auth.py Authenticate myname mypassword

   ------------------------------------
 ### SetDomain(“user”, “domain”)
   Assign a user to a domain.
 Think of it as adding a user to a group.